cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 plaintexts.

 The procedures described in this session are laid out in a Python-like pseudocode.
-The algorithms in use is left implicit.
+The algorithms in use are left implicit.

 ## Creating an Encryption Context